Now Booking for Spring 2022!

 The Illumination Project uses a style of theater known as Theater of the Oppressed.
 Developed by Brazilian theater activist, Augusto Boal, Theater of the Oppressed is used to promote community-centered problem solving.
 The plays are performed once without interruption, then performed again, allowing audience members to participate and change the scene to have a different outcome.
 (Note: while performing remotely the audience interaction will be more limited but still an integral part of our production)

 Each year the Student Educators write six distinct plays addressing issues such as racism, immigration, classism, domestic and sexual violence, heterosexism, and religious oppression.
 The play topics focus on how these issues impact students’ educational experiences and brainstorm solutions for taking action against social oppression.
-The Illumination Project focuses on two topics each year-one topic for winter term performances and a different topic for spring term performances.
-(Note: For our 2020 – 2021 season we will only be performing spring term and the topic will be racism and xenophobia)
+The Illumination Project focuses on two topics each year – one topic for winter term performances and a different topic for spring term performances.

 The Illumination Project is a program of the Sylvania Women’s Resource Center and finds additional support from the Sylvania Multicultural Center, Queer Resource Center, Sociology Department, and Theater Department.